djhemath/hemath.dev/content/blog/webassembly/introduction-to-webassembly.md

 4. **Google's Native client (NaCl)** - Above 3 faced performance issues, while NaCl allowed near-native performances and supported multiple architectures.
 But it was limited to Chrome browsers and failed to gain wide adoption.
 5. **Firefox's asm.js** - Firefox's effort to bring near-native performance to the web.
 It can be said that it's a direct successor of today's WASM. asm.js is also specified as a compilation target and compiled to a low-level, statically typed JavaScript.
 It enabled JIT compilers to execute fast as it was statically typed.
 But it was still slower than native code and produced large code sizes.
 6. **Google's Dart** - Dart could be compiled to JavaScript or run natively in the Dart VM.
 But it never gained support in other browsers.
-7. And some more like Silverlight.
+7. And some more like Silverlight, etc.,

 All of these failed at some point mainly because of the lack of standards and poor performances in some cases.
-WebAssembly was designed to be solve these problems by being **standard**, **portable**, **secure**, **performant** and **extensible**.
+WebAssembly was designed to solve these problems by being **standard**, **portable**, **secure**, **performant** and **extensible**.

 The fact that it was adopted as a W3C standard made all major browsers to support it natively.
 Previously independent companies came up with solutions and tried to integrate with their own browsers and hoped other browsers would implement.
-But almost all of them.
-By adopting WebAssembly as a W3C made it clear that all major browsers will support it.
+But almost all of them failed.
+By adopting WebAssembly as a W3C standard made it clear that all major browsers will support it.

 ## Conclusion and next steps
 That's it for this post.
 This post aimed to provide a high-level understanding of what WASM is and its capabilities.
-In the upcoming posts, we will dive deep into more topics.
+In the upcoming posts, we will dive deep into more topics and build some projects in WebAssembly.

+Read the next post in this series - [Build your first Webassembly project](/blog/webassembly/build-your-first-webassembly-project)